canonical/kafka-operator/docs/explanation/index.md

 ## Cluster configuration

-See the [Cluster configuration](explanation-cluster-configuration) page for explanation of the Apache ZooKeeper role in Charmed Apache Kafka.

 Check the [MirrorMaker explanation](explanation-mirrormaker2-0) page for more context in to how MirrorMaker replicates and migrates Apache Kafka clusters.

 ## Other topics